Gopala12/friendly-octo-spoon/README.md

 # friendly-octo-spoon
-Basic web pages for the beginners
+Basic web pages for the beginners..